KennethJAllen/turn-sequence/README.md

 ### Approach

-To answer this question, paths are sampled between pairs of points in a city, count the number of left and right turns, and calculate the ratio of the number of left-then-right and right-then-left turns to the total number of turn pairs.
+To answer this question, points are sampled in a city.
+Directions are clculated between all point pairs, then processed to count the number of left and right turn.
+Then the ratio of the number of alternating consecutive turns to total number of pairs of turns is calculated and averaged over all paths.

 ### How do you sample paths from a city?